-Involves a semester-long (or equivalent time-period) research project, supervised by a member of the Plant Science staff and can only be undertaken as part of a major in Plant Science.
+Involves a semester-long research project, supervised by a member of the Plant Science staff and can only be undertaken as part of a major in Plant Science.
 It will involve approximately 80 contact hours planning, conducting, analysing and reporting on a research topic negotiated between the student and the supervising academic.
 The aim of the unit is to give students experience in individual research in an area of their own choosing.
 Students are required to speak to the unit coordinator and individual members of staff before the start of semester so that a suitable project can be organised.
 Students can expect that staff will have some suggestions for projects, so that they do not need to have well developed ideas before beginning discussions.
 Conditional on the agreement of the supervisor, students can undertake this unit in any semester, but it must be completed within that semester.

 |Unit name||Plant Science Research|

 |Faculty/School||College of Sciences and Engineering